varnish/Varnish-Book/varnish_book.rst

         of the underlying function that accepts this kind of syntax.

         You can specify ``-p`` for parameters multiple times.
-The workflow for tuning Varnish parameters usually means that you first try the parameter on a running Varnish through the management interface to find the value you want.
+The workflow for tuning Varnish parameters usually is that you first try the parameter on a running Varnish through the management interface to find the value you want.
-	Then store the parameter and value in a configuration file.
+	Then, you store the parameter and value in a configuration file.
 	This file is read every time you start Varnish.

         The ``-S`` option specifies a file which contains a secret to be